eyecan-ai/pipelime-python/docs/operations/stages.md

 # Stages

 Let's focus some more on pipelime stages.
-As you may know from the "Basics" section of this tutorial, stages are a special kind of operation that transforms individual samples of a sequence.
+[As you may already know](../get_started/entities.md), stages are a special kind of operation that transforms individual samples of a sequence.
 When a stage is applied on a sequence, all of its samples are transformed independently.

 If possible, you should always implement your operations as a stage, for the following reasons: